Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 ！！！The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
 We also provide `default rendering functions` for use

-## REACTIVE
+## Reactive

 Due to the fact that `vue`'s rendering relies on variable response data, the children of the slate instance are a `responsive proxy`.
 You can directly manipulate the `editor` by modifying the children property of the `editor`

 > We do not recommend doing so.
 Each Transform operation is a collection of operations, which may cause cursor loss or other unexpected situations

-## SYNA DATA
+## Sync Data

-vue can provide a stable lifecycle, and all reactive data is synchronized without the need to poll and listen for child nodes.
+`Vue` can provide a stable lifecycle, and all reactive data is synchronized without the need to poll and listen for child nodes.

-Therefore, some asynchronous operations such as timeouts have been removed.
+Therefore, some asynchronous operations such as `setTimeout` have been removed.

-This change covers the rendering implementation of **`slate-vue3/dom`** and **`slate-vue3`**, and some useless interfaces have also been removed from YJS packages
+This change covers the rendering implementation of `slate-vue3/dom` and `slate-vue3`, and some useless interfaces have also been removed from YJS packages

-## PACKAGES
+## Packages

-There are many changes made, and almost every package in Slate has been modified.
-Changing the name of each package and sending it again is obviously unreasonable.
+There are many changes made, and almost every package in `slate-react` has been modified.
+Changing the name of each package and publishing it again is obviously unreasonable.

 We have consolidated all the packages in `slate-vue3` and introduced them as needed through diagonal lines,